 This still seems to be the case for many (including my own plugins, as of writing this post).

-Popular plugin templates still use plenary-test
+Popular plugin templates still use plenary-test in their CI.

 For example: